 We Are Open!

-Please note that this is part of a gradual reopening and this page will be updated frequently to reflect the most current information.
+Please note that this page will be updated frequently to reflect the most current information.

-With more than 30 acres to stroll, outdoor living history exhibits, gardens, and rare breeds animals to enjoy (and don’t forget our llama Hyacinth!), a visit to Plimoth is sure to bring you good cheer!
+With more than 30 acres to stroll, outdoor living history exhibits, gardens, and rare breeds animals to enjoy, a visit to Plimoth is sure to bring you good cheer!
 Our creative and talented staff will meet physical distancing requirements while still providing engaging programs, presentations and conversations.
 We appreciate your understanding of the new measures we’re taking to support visitor and staff safety.

 - Watch our orientation film online prior to your visit!
 You can also get to know our site by downloading our map.